 Outdoor Karting

 Taking your karting experience outside presents a new series of challenges, not least of which the Great British weather!
 Before jumping into the deep end and purchasing your own kart, it is recommended to try some of the arrive and drive opportunities available.
-One such option includes the Club 100 series.
+Such options include Club 100, DRS (Daniel Ricciardo Series) and Global Karting League.
 Featuring different championships for Cadets, Juniors and Seniors with varying race lengths, there is something for everyone.
-As with the BIKC, you will need a specific licence, this time a K-X licence.
-This is a free licence which can be obtained on application to Club 100.
+As with the BIKC, you will need a specific licence, this time it is a K-X licence.
+This is a free licence for the arrive and drive classes which can be obtained here.

 For University students, there is the British University Karting Championship (BUKC).
 This enables students to compete on circuits around the country in an arrive and drive format.
 Drivers compete in teams representing their individual universities.